Waseda WeeklyWaseda Weekly

 Q. When did you become involved in student participation/student jobs?

-I joined the Information Bureau of the Riko Exhibition Liaison Committee in May 2022, when I was a first-year student.
-The Riko Exhibition Liaison Committee has five bureaus: Planning, Public Relations, Finance, Information, and General Affairs, as well as a Promotion Office that advances various projects across bureaus.
-I chose to join the Information Bureau because I was interested in supporting the Riko Exhibition with technology through activities in the Web, Video, and App teams.
+I joined the Information Bureau of Rikoten Liaison Committee in May 2022, when I was a first-year student.
+The Rikoten Exhibition Liaison Committee has five bureaus: Planning, Public Relations, Finance, Information, and General Affairs, as well as a Promotion Office that works across bureaus to advance various projects.
+I chose the Information Bureau because I was interested in supporting Rikoten with technology through the activities of the Web, Video, and App teams.

 Q. How did you get started?

-We were attracted to the idea of running a school festival (Science and Engineering Exhibition) together with Waseda's three faculties of science and engineering (Fundamental Science and Engineering, Creative Science and Engineering, and Advanced Science and Engineering), and to the idea of creating our own website and app.
+We were attracted to the idea of running a school festival (Rikoten) with Waseda's three science and engineering faculties (Fundamental Science and Engineering, Creative Science and Engineering, and Advanced Science and Engineering) and creating our own website and app.

-In the development of the Riko Exhibition pamphlet app "Aprico," I was involved in creating the "Celebrity Project" page and implementing multilingual support.
+In the development of Rikoten pamphlet app "Aprico," I was involved in creating the "Celebrity Project" page and implementing multilingual support.

 The Riko-Ten Liaison Committee also participates in the management of Unilab, a science experiment class held by Faculty of Science and Engineering every summer for elementary and junior high school students.
 Among the many experiment classes, the Riko-Ten Liaison Committee holds an "Experiment Experience Rally" for first and second grade elementary school students every year, and I also demonstrated it in front of the children when I was a first-year undergraduate.
 I was attracted to the sight of my seniors organizing an event attended by more than 100 children, and I joined Unilab as a leader when I was a second-year undergraduate.